srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. In the right-hand pane, under **Name**, double-click the folder for your IoT hub, and then use double-clicks to navigate down into the hierarchy until you open the most recent hour folder.

     Within the hour folder, you will see files named for the minute they were generated.

-1. To stop the Azure Streaming Analytics job, return to your portal dashboard, and then select **vibrationJob**.
+This verifies that your data is reaching the storage location as intended.

+1. Navigate back to your Dashboard.

+1. On your Resources tile, click **vibrationJob**.

-1. On the **Stream Analytics Job** page, click **Stop**, and then click **Yes**.
+1. On the **vibrationJob** blade, click **Stop**, and then click **Yes**.

     You've traced the activity from the device app, to the hub, down the route, and to the storage container.
 Great progress!
-We will continue this scenario stream analytics in the next module when we take a quick look at data visualization.
+You will continue this scenario stream analytics in the next module when you take a quick look at data visualization.

 1. Switch to the Visual Studio Code window.